 Found after a Year of Searching

-Using CLEAR, I was able to run several searches that helped me locate a person we had been searching for more than a year.
+Using CLEAR, I was able to run several searches that helped me locate a person we had been trying to locate for more than a year.
 Read story »

 Using CLEAR I was able to run several searches that help me locate a person we had been searching for, for over a year.
 With a good address we were able to serve the person and are moving the case forward.